 Upon leaving school, Basil worked and trained at a machine tool company that was contracted to manufacture two hundred letterpress proof presses by an American firm, Vandercook and Sons.
 Since then, Basil has built, sold, repaired and serviced countless presses, becoming one of the few remaining expert press engineers still practising in the country.

-Simon Goode is an artist and founding director of the London Centre for Book Arts.
+Simon Goode is an artist, educator, and founding director of the London Centre for Book Arts.

 Introduction to Press Maintenance with Basil Head & Simon Goode

 Sunday 10 March 2019, 11am – 3pm

 £75 (10% discount for Friends of LCBA & current students.
 There will be an option to become a Friend of LCBA at checkout.
 20% discount for LCBA Studio Members & Studio Pass holders)

 Workshop participants receive 15% discount on purchases made in-person from the LCBA Shop on the day of the workshop.